AnonymousPlanet/thgtoa/guide.md

 If you follow my advice, you will also need a VPN subscription but this time you will need an actually anonymous one that can't be tied to you by the financial system.
 Meaning you will need to buy a VPN subscription with cash.
 You will later use this VPN to connect to the various services anonymously but never directly from your IP.

-There are two VPN companies recommended by privacytools.io (<https://privacytools.io/providers/vpn/>) that accept cash payments: Mullvad and IVPN.
-ProtonVPN is also recommended but does not accept cash and so will not be recommended by this guide.
+There are three VPN companies recommended by privacytools.io (<https://privacytools.io/providers/vpn/>) that accept cash payments: Mullvad, IVPN and ProtonVPN.

 Personally I would recommend Mullvad due to personal experience.